RASHMI1998/Face-recognition-and-smile-detection/README.md

 # Real_time_face_recognition_and_smile_detection

-This allows you to recognize faces from a respository of faces collected and helps you in real time smile detection.
+This allows you to recognize faces from a repository of faces collected and helps you in real time smile detection.
 It includes the following modules:-